CenturyLinkCloud/PublicKB/Partners/customers-account-setup-for-partners.md

 2. Select a user from the dropdown menu and select the roles you wish to assign that user.
 3. Click ‘Save’ to commit changes.

-### Action Items

-- Create an account (i.e., Sub Account) when you have a new customer and add users and set permissions and admins, as needed.
-- Communicate to customers that once their account is setup, they can add users and assign permissions and admins, to meet their needs.